 Would Swiss Life itself be prepared to provide financial support for the broad launch of the campaign?
 Julie Albisser from Swiss Life's media office informs us in response to a question from Advertisingweek.ch The company supports the efforts of the authorities to ensure that as many people as possible in Switzerland are vaccinated as quickly as possible, but it does not support the "SaveSwissLives" initiative: "Due to the adopted campaign idea, the typeface, the colors and the logo, there is a risk of confusion with our brand, which can lead to uncertainty and irritation among the public and especially among our customers and employees," the Swiss Life media office explains.

 "Like the remix of a song"

 Parvez Sheik Fareed of PAM Advertising counters this argument: "In terms of content, our campaign has a new conceptual twist that the SaveSwissLives vaccination message creates.
 It's like a remix of a song.
 Everyone realizes it's a remix and can distinguish it from the original.
 If I were a Swiss Life shareholder, I'd wonder why management won't take advantage of this opportunity for good publicity."

-Nevertheless, PAM Advertising now intends to keep looking for sponsors.
-"If a company/organisation or private individual would like to finance the poster printing and advertising, the campaign can still be realised," the agency owners write on their campaign website.
-Save-swiss-lives.ch.
+Nevertheless, PAM Advertising now wants to continue looking for sponsors.
+"If a company/organization or private individual would like to finance the poster printing and advertising placements, the campaign can still be realized," the agency owners write on their campaign website Save-swiss-lives.ch.
 In the meantime, other reversible sets have also been created.